ice-bergtech/kr8/docs/cmd/kr8_generate.md

 ### Options

 ```
-      --cache                  generate a cache file for each cluster.
-Used to determine if generate should skip generating a component.
   -x, --clexcludes string      filter included cluster by excluding clusters with matching cluster parameters - comma separate list of key/value conditions separated by = or ~ (for regex match)
   -i, --clincludes string      filter included cluster by including clusters with matching cluster parameters - comma separate list of key/value conditions separated by = or ~ (for regex match)
   -p, --clusterparams string   provide cluster params as single file - can be combined with --cluster to override cluster